Frequently Asked Questions

 Yes, if the source point cloud contains RGB data, and you converted it with Pointfuse V1.1 or later, you can display the mesh model with realistic RGB texturing.
 The other texture you can use with V1.1 or later is Intensity (if the source point cloud contains intensity data).

 Yes, the measurement tool can accurately measure lines, polylines, and polygons.
 You can view the measurements on the model and export them into a CSV file.

-First, use Pointfuse to convert the point cloud in to a vector model.
-Then, use Pointfuse’s Plans/Sections editing tools on those vector models.
+First, use Pointfuse to convert the point cloud in to a mesh model.
+Then, use Pointfuse’s Plans/Sections editing tools on those mesh models.

-Yes, Pointfuse can convert multiple point clouds into a single vector model, using the same settings for all the point clouds, as long as they are all in the same folder.
+Yes, Pointfuse can convert multiple point clouds into a single mesh model, using the same settings for all the point clouds, as long as they are all in the same folder.

 Requirements and Compatibility

 No. Pointfuse only runs on a physical Windows PC.
 You cannot run it on a virtual machine, or on a Mac.
 You can use Pointfuse via desktop sharing, but Remote Desktop is not supported.
 TeamViewer is the suggested alternative.

 Yes, Pointfuse supports 3Dconnexion mice.